Dylaris/aris/README.md

 Pieces of C implemented using C99.

-## Usage
+## Quick Start

-For more details, please refer to the examples.
+For more details, please refer to the examples and source code.

 - build examples